najnesnaj/deden-invest/edgardb/README-form13.md

 were slightly modified

-Getting financial data for free is not an easy task. (thanks Yahoo)
+Getting financial data for free is not an easy task. (thanks Yahoo and thank you SEC)

 # What is this about?